i2b2-tranSMART/i2b2transmart-quick-start/README.md

 _Database is pre-populated with the CDC NHANES public dataset (41,474 patients with 1,300 variables per patient)_

-Note: when you run this it will download about 40GB of data from the internet.
-Please be mindful of this if you are charged for data transfer.

 ## Docker Host Hardware Requirements

 -   4 cpu cores